ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 **The workshop is open to all and will be able to host up to 100 people, whereas the intensive hands-on training course, for organisational and logistic reasons, is restricted to max 40 attendants.**

-You can find full details - including the application forms - below.
+Full details and the pre-registration form are provided below

  **WORKSHOP AND SUMMER SCHOOL DATES**: